pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 ‘Safety Chaise, to be suspended to the travellers [‘small wheels…running upon ropes’], for conveying persons (above the water,) to land from a stranded vessel; its construction is equally cheap as simple, - it folds up in a small space: in use, it is safe and easy, and indeed is a comfortable conveyance….’

-Trengrouse observed that at the wreck of the *James and Rebecca*, ‘every one of those unfortunate creatures might have been landed by the use of only safety chaise, long before the vessel went to pieces; as well as thousands of Dollars, and other valuable property which was lost.’
+Trengrouse observed that at the wreck of the *James and Rebecca*, ‘every one of those unfortunate creatures might have been landed by the use of only one safety chaise, long before the vessel went to pieces; as well as thousands of Dollars, and other valuable property which was lost.’

 #### Breeches Buoy; at Museum of Cornish Life, Helston